simoninireland/introduction-to-epidemics/_sources/notes.md.txt

 experiment management library and [`pandas`](https://pandas.pydata.org/) to handle the resulting datasets.
 The experiments used our local compute cluster ("`hogun`"):
-11 machines each with 16Gb of memory and 2 4-core Intel Xeon
+11 machines each with 16Gb of memory and dual 4-core Intel Xeon E3-1240@3.4MHz processors.
-E3-1240@3.4MHz processors.